mrakgr/The-Spiral-Language/readme.md

 0L
 ```

 Tuples themselves are only manifested in the generated code on join point and branch returns.
-They get destructured right away and tracked by their individual variables on bindings and function applications.
+They get destructured right away and tracked by their individual variables on binding and function application.
 Had the method return not been bound to `x`, it would not have been destructured.
 This is the desired behavior because otherwise destructuring might block tail call optimizations.

 ```
 met f _ = 1
 ```
 ```
-inl f _ = join (1)
+inl f _ = join 1
 ```

 The above two code fragments are identical in Spiral. `met` is just syntax sugar for a function with a join point around its body.

 Being able to do this is quite powerful as it allows more fine grained control over inlining.